UPPS 05.06.04 - Travel Advances

 collect and submit all required receipts attached to a completed travel expense report;

 submit the travel expense report within 30 days after the travel end date;

 authorize Texas State to include as taxable earnings any advanced and unsubstantiated funds outstanding at 120 days from the travel end date.

 The Travel Office will notify the traveler when the advance has been processed and the funds have been deposited in their bank account or a check is ready for pick-up at SBS in the J.C.
 Kellam (JCK) Administration Building, Room 188.
 A traveler picking up a check at SBS must provide proper identity verification.

 The traveler will complete the travel expense report within 30 days after the travel end date, collecting and submitting documentation to support expenses related to the travel.
 Credit card receipts or statements are not sufficient to substantiate expenses unless they are itemized.

 The traveler will repay any unsubstantiated advance funds to Texas State.
 Repayment will be made at SBS and is required prior to submission of the Travel Expense Report.
-Proper coding is required on the deposit ticket.
-Please see Travel Advance Deposit Coding for proper coding.
-The traveler will provide a departmental deposit receipt as a part of the documentation to support the Travel Expense Report.
+Proper coding is required on the deposit ticket (see Travel Advance Deposit Coding for proper coding if making a deposit in person).
+The traveler may also use the Travel Advance Returned Funds website to repay any unused funds.
+Regardless of the method used, the traveler will provide a deposit receipt as a part of the documentation to support the travel expense report.

 If the travel expenses on the travel expense report exceed the amount of the travel advance, funds are owed to the traveler.
 A direct deposit entry will be processed to the traveler’s bank account, and an email from the Travel Office will be sent to the traveler advising of the transaction after processing of the travel expense report.
 If the traveler does not have direct deposit, a check will be prepared, and the traveler will be notified that it may be picked up from SBS at JCK 188.
 A traveler picking up a check at SBS must provide proper identity verification.